RedisInsight/Tutorials/src/redis_stack/general_data_structures.md

 ## Sorted sets

 While handy, Redis sets are unsorted, which limits their usefulness.
-It is for this reason that Redis sorted sets were added to its stable of data types.

 Sorted sets are similar to sets, except each unique member has an associated score.

 You can use sorted sets to create, for example, a set of bike brands named after famous computer programmers, where the score element, the programmer's birth year, is used to sort the set.